-- Dead discards are minimal under all discarding scenarios. - Allowing discarding has extremely limited impact on most metrics. - Slight improvement in gross revenue. - SSB and revenue lag max catch. - Catch maximized when exploitable biomass is highest. - SSB and revenue maximized when older individual are present. - Long-term metrics reduced as recruitment returns to long-term average. - Probability of entering an overfished state is independent of discarding assumption. - < 7% of all years across all iterations were in an overfished state for a given retention and DMR.
+- Dead discards are minimal under all discarding scenarios. - Allowing discarding has extremely limited impact on most metrics. - Slight improvement in gross revenue. - SSB and revenue maximized when older individuals are present. - Probability of entering an overfished state is independent of discarding assumption. - < 7% of all years across all iterations were in an overfished state for a given retention and DMR.